 In its 25 years of operation, the Association has experienced several stages of internal accommodation and development, all aimed at the pursuit of strengthening its leadership and positioning in the countries of the Central American region.

 The universities are the leading institutions set up to (among other functions) to continually rethink diversification, to answer questions, and address new educational options that are consistent with the development of countries and the demands of the economy at the same time.
-This allows for the consolidation of the current position of the Association in the region in order to build a strategy to achieve its identity in all educational levels.
-Within this positive and effective vision, universities develop study programs to meet the needs of society, and they can behave like successful, positive and competitive companies that also satisfy the educational needs at all national and regional levels.
+This allows for the consolidation of the current position of the Association in the region to build a strategy to achieve its identity at all educational levels.
+Within this active and compelling vision, universities develop study programs to meet the needs of society, and they can behave like successful, confident and competitive companies that also satisfy the educational needs at all national and regional levels.

 Some of the universities allow students are considering to allow the studying program that is similar to the American GED exam.
 In the USA, people who don’t have a high school diploma can still go to college if they get a GED certificate.
 There are quite a few privately operating online programs that help students preparing for a GED test.
 These programs can open doors of many colleges and universities.

-The Association and each of the member universities, organized in so-called Country Chapters should seriously consider which are the constant factors that play a vital role, and which ones must be constantly renewed in order to advance from its current position to respond to innovation and implementation of new and multiple projects.
+The Association and each of the member universities, organized in so-called Country Chapters should seriously consider which are the constant factors that play a vital role, and which ones must constantly be renewed to advance from its current position to respond to innovation and implementation of new and multiple projects.